samvera/hyrax/.github/ISSUE_TEMPLATE.md

 ### Descriptive summary

-Include what version of Sufia relates to this issue (7.x, 6.x, HEAD, etc.) if appropriate, and any relevant tracebacks if you're reporting a bug.
+Include what version of Hyrax relates to this issue (7.x, 6.x, HEAD, etc.) if appropriate, and any relevant tracebacks if you're reporting a bug.

 ### Expected behavior